AndreyMalevsky/eho-contracts-master/README.md

 Eho-contracts is designed to facilitate exchange of contracts between clients of e-ho.ru.
 Each client can create a standard agreement with its prerequisites, account information, address and a reference to its electronic signature (if exists).
 A client can also include desired conditions of payment (prepayment, payment by installments etc.).
+Since a client is able to operate as several legal entities, it can download standard contracts for some or all of them.
+A standard agreement is a chain of MS Word files.
+The chain starts with the text of the main contract.
+Several appendices and amendments can be linked in a chain.
+Standard contracts are stored in the scheme Eho-contracts of the database Ehoreca.

 Upon reaching an agreement the two sides of the contract choose which standard contract is used.
 Each client can download a number of standard contracts to choose from.
-Then the standard text is filled with the actual data taken from the profiles of the parties.
+Then the standard text is filled with the actual data taken from the profiles of the parties (stored in the scheme Eho-profiles of the database Ehoreca).
 The generated text can be viewed by both parties, edited if needed, and signed by electronic signatures if available.

 ## Getting Started